metagn/rot/doc/spec.md

 }
 ```

+Author note: I am not sure about the "exactly 1 term" part, maybe it should just associate the last term, but I don't know the use for this as it would always terminate the phrase.

 ### Brackets

 A phrase surrounded by square brackets (`[]`) represents a block with each of the phrase's terms as the items.
 Each term is added to the block as a phrase containing the term as the only item.